SwedbankPay/developer.swedbankpay.com/introduction.md

 |                  | **`Session-Id`**    | A trace identifier used to trace calls through the API Platform (ref [RFC 7329][rfc-7329]).
 Each request must mint a new [GUID/UUID][uuid].
 If no `Session-Id` is provided, Swedbank Pay will generate one for the request.                                                    |
 |                  | **`Forwarded`**     | The IP address of the payer as well as the host and protocol of the payer-facing web page.
 When the header is present, only the `for` parameter containing the payer's IP address is required, the other parameters are optional.
 See [RFC 7239][rfc-7239] for details. |

-## URI Usage
+## URL Usage

-The base URIs of the API Platform are:
+The base URLs of the API Platform are:

 {% assign api_url_prod = 'https://api.payex.com/' %}